2ndSightLab/ai-tracker/fixed.md

 The way I'm ordering this is weird sorry.
 I write the date/time and stuff I did between the two dates and times is bottom up.
 Probably should do it dff but just notes.

+# 2026-08-24

+First ask the model what file is sommething in.
+Then ask it why something is the way it is.

 ## 8/23/2026

 Fixed over past few days